Dogs often develop an upper respiratory infection after staying at the kennel or any place where they come into contact with many other dogs.

 Kennel cough can result from an infection by bacteria, viruses, or both.

-The most common bacterium involved is Bordetella bronchiseptica, which is the bacterial component of the kennel cough vaccine.
+The most common bacterium involved is Bordetella bronchiseptica, the bacterial component of the kennel cough vaccine.

 What does it look like?